Gems are collateral damage as India bank fraud hurts exports

 A widening trade gap will put pressure on India’s current account gap, which stood at $13.5 billion, or 2% of GDP, in October-December 2017, from $8 billion a year earlier.
 Foreign investments into stocks and bonds have also been slowing, raising the risk of a worsening external account.

-Going forward, the pace of exports of gems and jewellery would take cue from the availability of funding in the aftermath of the bank fraud as well as global demand, Aditi Nayar, principal economist at ICRA Ltd, wrote in a note last month.
+Going forward, the pace of exports of gems and jewelry would take cue from the availability of funding in the aftermath of the bank fraud as well as global demand, Aditi Nayar, principal economist at ICRA Ltd., wrote in a note last month.

 And that doesn’t look too good for Indian exports amid the rising threat of protectionism.